100 million people displaced around the world: What you need to know

-The IRC reaches communities in the Horn of Africa and the Central Sahel that are affected by conflict and natural disaster with support that includes water and sanitation, education, health care, economic livelihoods, and emergency support and protection.
+The IRC reaches communities in East Africa and the Central Sahel that are affected by conflict and natural disaster with support that includes water and sanitation, education, health care, economic livelihoods, and emergency support and protection.

 How can I help refugees?